Life-Threatening Illness: What to Tell Family, Friends

 - Let children know it's OK to ask questions whenever they have them.
 You might say, "You're probably going to wonder about what's happening to Grandma, and it's OK to keep asking me when you have questions."

 - If your child says that she feels sad or scared, let her know that it's OK.
 Tell children that you have feelings like that too.
 If they catch you crying, there's nothing wrong with telling them that you're feeling sad or scared.

 - Let the child's primary caregivers at school, day care, or church know what he or she is going through, and make sure children know who they can talk to at school.

 - Give them the opportunity to express their feelings through writing or drawing.

 - Depending on how old the child is, you can explain the treatments the person that is dying is going through.

 - Don't ever compare sleep and death ("Grandma will just go to sleep") -- that can make a child afraid of going to sleep.

 This is another area in which your palliative care team can be a very important resource.
-The team has the expertise to tell a 6- or 7-year-old what is going on.
+The team has the expertise to tell a 6- or 7-year-old or older child what is going on.